hkumarmk/boshifier/README.md

-# Application that help continously deploy bosh releases
+# Boshifier: To help continously deploy bosh releases

-# TODO
-* multi-release, multi-stemcell deployments
+Here is the basic workflow at this moment
-* Way to add bosh directors
+* User to keep bosh releases and deployment manifests in git repos
-* Way to add concourse targets
+* User to run Boshifier any of the supporting modes (see below) providing the following details
-    May be user to provide bosh director and concourse creds during deployments
+  * Credentials to target bosh director
-* Way to set cloud-config and runtime-config
+  * Credentials to target concourse
-* Stemcells map to resolve cpi specific stemcell name from os and get cpi details from bosh director
+  * Deployment configuration
+    * Release[s] git repo urls and branch
+    * Bosh deployment manifest repo, branch and path
+    * Stemcell[s]

+Once boshifier get the request, It create a pipeline to said concourse target which does below stuffs

+* Get bosh releases and bosh deployment manifest from provided git repos
+* Create bosh release tar.gz out of release source get from the repos
+* Get stemcells from bosh.io
+* Deploy releases to bosh target provided

 # How to Use